Huc06/zircuit-bot-telegram/readme.md

 - Verify the chain ID is in the supported list
 - Check chain configuration in `config.js`

+**Callback not working**
+- Ensure the bot is handling the correct callback types
+- Check callback data format in the swap command
+- Verify the bot has proper permissions

 ## Dependencies

 - **telegraf**: Telegram Bot Framework